 In Bay 2, Bus Teams Coordinator, Missy Visser, led a roundtable discussion about Home Visits alongside three seasoned captains, Paul, Cathy and Ray.
 Together, volunteers shared moments that have shaped their passion as well as practical ways to engage kids and families during a visit.

-After CityKidz: CityYouth, Roadmap to Dreams & Education Fund
+After CityKidz: CityYouth, Roadmaps to Dreams & Education Fund

 Meanwhile, Brenda Visser gave a KinderKidz primer in the KinderKidz studio.
 And over in our boardroom, our favourite (and only) full-time volunteer, Trevor Thomson, led an information session about our youth programs alongside life-long CityKidz participant, Chelsea and current Volunteer Team intern, Kayla.